NxPKG/khulnasoft-docs/content/cache/troubleshooting/cache-everything-ignore-query-strings.md

 ___

-## Option 2 - Use Cloudflare Cache Keys with a Worker
+## Option 2 - Use Khulnasoft Cache Keys with a Worker

-You can also achieve this type of caching in Enterprise domains by [using Cloudflare Workers](/workers/examples/cache-using-fetch/).
+You can also achieve this type of caching in Enterprise domains by [using Khulnasoft Workers](/workers/examples/cache-using-fetch/).

 Here is an example recipe: